Mitigating Content Effects on Reasoning in Language Models through Fine-Grained Activation Steering

 \section{Background}

-Recent research has demonstrated that LLMs exhibit \emph{content effects} in formal reasoning tasks, mirroring cognitive biases that may align or differ from those observed in humans \cite{dasgupta2022content,kim2024mechanistic,mondorf2024comparing,seals2024evaluating,wysocka-etal-2025-syllobio,eisape2024systematic}.
+Recent research has demonstrated that LLMs exhibit \emph{content effects} in formal reasoning tasks, mirroring cognitive biases that may align or differ from those observed in humans \cite{10.1093/pnasnexus/pgae233,kim2024mechanistic,mondorf2024comparing,seals2024evaluating,wysocka-etal-2025-syllobio,eisape2024systematic}.
 These effects arise when the semantic plausibility of a prompt influences the model’s reasoning process, often leading to correct conclusions for plausible statements and systematic errors for implausible but logically valid ones \cite{bertolazzi-etal-2024-systematic}.

-\cite{dasgupta2022content} first showed that LLMs perform better on reasoning tasks when the content of the problem aligns with world knowledge.
+\cite{10.1093/pnasnexus/pgae233} first showed that LLMs perform better on reasoning tasks when the content of the problem aligns with world knowledge.
 In their experiments, models were significantly more accurate on syllogistic tasks when the conclusions were semantically plausible, even when this plausibility conflicted with the actual logical validity of the argument.
 This indicates a bias toward material reasoning (reasoning grounded in semantic associations) rather than formal reasoning (reasoning based strictly on logic).

 Further work by~\cite{bertolazzi-etal-2024-systematic} systematically evaluated LLMs on a broad suite of syllogisms and found that performance dropped sharply for arguments that contradicted commonsense knowledge.
-This reliance on content plausibility suggests that LLMs are susceptible to semantic interference, failing to uphold the norms of formal logic when they conflict with prior knowledge. \cite{seals2023llms} and \cite{agarwal2024mind} also emphasized this discrepancy, showing that even the most capable frontier models tend to conflate logical validity with content-driven plausibility.
+This reliance on content plausibility suggests that LLMs are susceptible to semantic interference, failing to uphold the norms of formal logic when they conflict with prior knowledge. \cite{seals2024evaluating} also emphasized this discrepancy, showing biases in LLMs' deductive reasoning.
 To the best of our knowledge, this is the first work investigating how content effects can be reduced through activation steering techniques \cite{subramani2022extracting,hernandezinspecting,zou2023representation,turner2023steering,li2023inference,zhao2024steering}.